stumpsyn/incident-response/README.md

 As a project of [Stumptown Syndicate](http://stumptownsyndicate.org/), all volunteers and participants are expected to abide by the [Stumptown Syndicate code of conduct](http://stumptownsyndicate.org/code-of-conduct/).
 In case of a code of conduct-related report, we will use the [Stumptown Syndicate reporting guidelines](http://stumptownsyndicate.org/code-of-conduct/reporting-guidelines/).

-Reports can be made directly through Stumptown Syndicate (as indicated in section 9 of the [code of conduct](http://stumptownsyndicate.org/code-of-conduct/)), or directly to Shawna Scott at shawnatyger@gmail.com.
+Reports can be made directly through Stumptown Syndicate (as indicated in section 9 of the [code of conduct](http://stumptownsyndicate.org/code-of-conduct/)), or directly to TBD.

 ## Get involved